 What A 24 Hour Free Counseling Hotline Cannot Do

-While a crisis hotline is easy to access and they can help in some ways, there is much more that these hotlines cannot do for you.
+While a crisis hotline is easy to and they can help in some ways, there is much more that these hotlines cannot do for you.
 A 24-hour free counseling hotline is very limited in the services that it can provide.
-It is designed for use in an emergency or mental health crisis, not for ongoing therapy or treatment of mental illness and other problems.
+It is designed for use in an emergency or mental health crisis, not for ongoing treatment of mental illness and other problems.

-If you are having mental health issues, ongoing therapy is usually something that can help.
-Psychotherapy or counseling with talk therapy can both be highly effective in relieving symptoms of mental illness.
-With ongoing therapy, you can learn your triggers and overcome them.
+If you are having mental health issues, ongoing counseling is usually something that can help.
+Psychotherapy or counseling can both be highly effective in relieving symptoms of mental illness.
+With ongoing, you can learn your triggers and overcome them.
 You will be able to discuss your thoughts, feelings, and problems in a safe environment where there is no judgment and help can be offered.

 While crisis workers can give you referrals to doctors, hospitals, psychiatrists, psychologists, and clinics, they are not able to schedule appointments for these services.
 They will only be able to give you the names and phone numbers of the resources.

 Crisis workers can give you referrals, but they cannot promise that you will get help, treatment, or services from those places.
 These referrals are only meant to be a starting point to help you get the assistance you need.
 Crisis workers cannot make any promises as to the services you might be provided, if any, at all.
 Some doctor referrals don’t pan out because the doctor is not accepting new patients.
 A mental health clinic or hospital may not have any available beds.
 There are a number of reasons why the referrals might not be able to help you.

 Most Common Crisis Hotlines